ChatSecure/chef-chatsecure/README.md

 	$ vagrant provision

 Other useful commands are `vagrant destroy` to destroy the VM, `vagrant ssh` to ssh into the VM, `vagrant halt` and `vagrant suspend` to halt/suspend.
+Sometimes you have to do `vagrant reload` as well when changing VM configuration.

 --------------------------------------